MD-CWI/afivo-streamer/design.md

       corner ghost cell, you typically want to use the "side" ghost cell of a neighbor, but if these are not stored, they have to be recomputed each time.
-	* If you don't work on an enlarged copy of the box, indexing is really annoying.
+	* If you do not work on an enlarged copy of the box, indexing is really annoying.